Allan7/ai-engineering-portfolio/README.md

 I use it to help define project requirements, explain unfamiliar concepts, review my code, identify problems, and provide direction when I get stuck.

 The core implementations are written by me.
-Where possible, I deliberately ask for guidance rather than complete solutions so that the projects demonstrate my own progression in Python, software development, and applied AI.
+Where possible, I deliberately use AI for guidance, explanation and review rather than complete solutions, so the projects demonstrate my own progression in Python, software development and applied AI.